crzykidd/esphome-configs/README.md

 Moved to using the new package handler.
 This allowed me to move a set of standard sensors for Home Assistant to .base-uptime=sensors.yaml as well as a number of other things.

+This is now hosted private in gitea and pushed to github.